March 11, 2017

 For runners who are coming back from injury and are struggling with sticking to a decreased training load, cross training can be the solution.
 Supplementing running with cross training helps a runner stay fit while reducing the amount of impact to the body.
 A general rule of thumb is that ten minutes of cross training is equivalent to one mile of running.

 Coming back from injury is a great time to develop good habits, such as strength training, core, and physical therapy sessions.
 Using the time that is not currently being devoted to additional running to create strength and core routines specifically designed for your needs is recommended.
 For instance, if you developed a hamstring injury, focus on a lifting routine that strengthens hips, quadriceps, and hamstrings by implementing squats, lunges, and Russian deadlifts.
 By the time you are back to your normal training load, you will have decreased your chance of a reoccurrence and developed good habits in the process.

 Another consideration when coming back from an injury is to invest in performance wear, such as compression socks that help circulation and promote recovery.
-If suffering from a lower leg injury, such as shin splints or a calf strain, compression socks will improve blood circulation and the transport of oxygenated blood to the affected areas, thus improving recovery.
+If suffering from a lower leg injury, such as shin splints or a calf strain, compression socks will improve blood flow and the transport of oxygenated blood to the affected areas, thus improving recovery.